Posted by Heart Hugger on Jan 17, 2020 9:35:47 AM

 As a heart surgery patient, you have a lot to think about, so don't let a packing list be something that stresses you out.
 Instead, use this handy checklist to get ready well ahead of time and feel comfortable, calm, and prepared on the way to the hospital.

-What You Need (and What You Don't)
+What You Need to Pack

 Preparing for heart surgery is a journey with multiple steps.
 Naturally, packing for the hospital should be the quickest and easiest of those steps--but that's easier said than done.